atc-net/atc-source-generators/docs/OptionsBindingGenerators.md

 - **🧠 Automatic section name inference** - Smart resolution from explicit names, const fields (`SectionName`, `NameTitle`, `Name`), or auto-inferred from class names
 - **🔒 Built-in validation** - Integrated DataAnnotations validation (`ValidateDataAnnotations`) and startup validation (`ValidateOnStart`)
 - **🎯 Custom validation** - Support for `IValidateOptions<T>` for complex business rules beyond DataAnnotations
+- **🚨 Error on missing keys** - Fail-fast validation when configuration sections are missing (`ErrorOnMissingKeys`) to catch deployment issues at startup
 - **📛 Named options** - Multiple configurations of the same options type with different names (e.g., Primary/Secondary email servers)
 - **🎯 Explicit section paths** - Support for nested sections like `"App:Database"` or `"Services:Email"`
 - **📦 Multiple options classes** - Register multiple configuration sections in a single assembly with one method call